brunodpoliveira/Fallout1DemoAI/README.md

 ### Build and Run
 1. Clone the repository.
-2. Ensure the API key for GPT-3.5 turbo is set in gradle.properties.
+2. Ensure the API key for GPT-3.5 turbo is set in gradle.properties and config.properties.
 3. Run the game using: ./gradlew runJvmAutoreload
 4. Deploy using ./gradlew packageJvmFatJar.
 Run it using java -jar build/libs/Fallout1DemoAI-all.jar